 This will say a lot about the designer.
 Even though the final result of a project depends on the client, a big part of it is the designer’s aesthetic.

 Another thing to consider is to see if they have testimonials from previous clients.
-I know, nobody will post something negative about themselves there, but the fact that their customers are willing to give their opinion and allow it to be posted with their names and photos, says a lot about them.
+I know, nobody will post something negative about themselves there, but the fact that their customers are willing to give their opinion and allow it to be posted with their names or even photos says a lot about them.